You can select text on your screen to have it read aloud

 We recorded a series of video interviews during our global members conference in the Netherlands in October 2023.
 People with a condition, parents and doctors were interviewed.

-These videos will be available in multiple languages in 2024.
+These videos will be available in multiple languages (subtitles).

 Genetic research CMTC

-For years we have been working on the genetic cause of CMTC.
-This project has been seriously delayed due to, among other things, the sudden death of Prof. Dr. Arnold Oranje and the collection of biopsies (pieces of skin) that takes a lot of time.
+For years, we have been working on uncovering the genetic cause of CMTC.
+This project has faced significant delays, including the sudden passing of Prof. Dr. Arnold Oranje and the time-consuming process of collecting biopsies (skin samples).

 Patient Advocates training – the next step